c00pala/UnityScripts/Tile Changer/ReadMe.txt

 - Click the 'Update Tiles' button.

+- The tile 'selection' will be kept, so you can change the tile int and update tiles again and it should still update the same times.
+To clear this selection, click 'Clear Selected Tiles' or go to the object itself and set the 'Change Me' bool back to false.

 ----------------------------------------------------------------------

 Tips:

 - If the tiles fail to update, check the debug console for any error logs.

-- When a tile is updated, the new tile will have its 'Change Me' set to true, to clear all selected objects, click 'Clear Selected Tiles'.

 - WARNING: Does not support Undo.
 If you update something, you can't undo it.